Sadhaka Brand Facts

 Source hierarchy

-Primary scripture is treated as highest authority for doctrinal reference, followed by classical commentary and lineage-based interpretation, then editorial synthesis for modern readability.
-The platform does not collapse these layers into a single undifferentiated voice.
+Primary scripture is the highest authority for doctrinal reference, followed by classical commentary and lineage-based interpretation, then editorial synthesis for modern readability.
+These layers are never collapsed into a single undifferentiated voice.

 Doctrinal attribution

-When a claim is school-specific, Sadhaka aims to attribute it to the relevant tradition, text, or commentator such as Shankara, Ramanuja, Madhva, the Bhagavad Gita, Upanishads, Puranas, or other named authorities rather than presenting it as universal Hindu consensus by default.
+When a claim is school-specific, Sadhaka attributes it to the relevant tradition, text, or commentator — Shankara, Ramanuja, Madhva, specific Upanishads, Puranas, or other named authorities — rather than presenting it as universal consensus.

 Operational neutrality

-Neutral does not mean flattening all schools into sameness.
-It means describing disagreements faithfully, avoiding forced equivalence, avoiding sectarian dismissal, and marking when a position belongs to Advaita, Dvaita, Vishishtadvaita, Shaiva, Vaishnava, Shakta, Yogic, or comparative editorial framing.
+Neutral means describing disagreements faithfully, not flattening all schools into sameness.
+It means avoiding forced equivalence, avoiding sectarian dismissal, and marking when a position belongs to Advaita, Dvaita, Vishishtadvaita, Shaiva, Vaishnava, Shakta, Yogic, or comparative editorial framing.

 Primary offerings and entry points